KE-Johnston1/threattrace-lab/heatmap-visualizer/samples/README.md

 # Sample Output Gallery

-This folder will contain saved heatmaps and visual outputs from the Honeypot Heatmap Visualizer module.
+This folder contains saved heatmaps and visual outputs from the Honeypot Heatmap Visualiser module.

-Each image will include a caption explaining the scenario and what the heatmap reveals.
+Each image includes a caption explaining the scenario and what the heatmap reveals.

 To generate your own:
 python heatmap_builder.py --log mock-honeypot.log --save samples/heatmap.png